NabiilahArdini/data-visualization/quiz.md

 ```
 ___

-6. Which statement is **WRONG** based on the line plot?
+6. Which statement is **TRUE** based on the line plot?

    - [ ] Monthly repayment interval has almost the same funding duration with Irregular repayment interval in August
-   - [ ] Bullet repayment interval has longer funding duration than Irregular repayment interval June
+   - [ ] Bullet repayment interval has longer funding duration than Irregular repayment interval in June
    - [ ] Monthly repayment interval never funded faster than Irregular repayment interval